-Considering other Cures, Shiny Luminous is disliked among a group of fans for "not being a Cure" and/or having a flat personality and doesn't fight.
+Considering other Cures, Shiny Luminous is disliked among a group of fans for "not being a Cure" and/or having a flat personality and not fighting.

 Cure Echo from the All-Stars movies is disliked for taking away focus from the other cures for the majority of the movie and doing even less than Shiny Luminous.
 It's made worse by the fact that she doesn't even become a Cure until the final 10 minutes of New Stage 1, and doesn't even fight, all she does is give Fuu-chan a cooldown hug then de-transforms.

 Fairies have these as well.
 Futari wa had Porun, who is hated for his whiny and bratty personality and for only contributing by giving the Cures the items needed for their ultimate finisher, Rainbow Storm.
 He gets better in Max Heart when he becomes Shiny Luminous's partner, but the same season also introduces Lulun, who's even worse than him.